 This is the print version of my testimony.
-The audio/visual version has been archived in a secret vault somewhere.
+The audio version is here.

 A Wretch Like Me

 1 Tim 1:12-17

 I’m happy to report that I’m in my 20th year as a born again Christian, and today, I want to tell you how that happened.
 I’m going to give you my testimony.
 The last time I shared this was 7 years ago, and it is said that every 7 years we get a new body, and that’s sometimes true with a church body.

 So if you’ve joined the Hope Chapel family in the last several years, I want to encourage you with what God can do in a life.
 I want to paint a picture of how the Lord Jesus Christ poured out his love and mercy and forgiveness on me, the sinner.

 As you listen, my hope is that you will reflect on what Christ has done in you, and that you will be zealous to share the transforming good news with everyone who needs to hear it.